jhogan/core/STYLE.md

 quotes.
 The concluding double quotes must exist on their own line.
 Example code should be indented.

-Comments using the octothorp (#) token should be used to explain the purpose of logic throughout methods and functions.
+Comments using the octothorpe (#) token should be used to explain the purpose of logic throughout methods and functions.

 Similar to docstrings, header comments can be used to indicates major